|Nutrition Facts (per serving)|

-I mailed this Limoncello Bundt Cake to my in-laws for their Christmas celebration.
-They said it arrived perfectly intact and tasted fabulous.
-This is one of those cakes that taste better the longer they sit.
+This Limoncello Bundt Cake is one of those cakes that taste better the longer they sit.
 The only problem is keeping other people’s hands off of it.

-- 4 serving-sized instant lemon or vanilla pudding mix
+- 1 (4 serving-sized) instant lemon or vanilla pudding mix

 - 4 eggs

 - 1/2 cup plus 2 tablespoons water (divided)